Patient's Query

 Hi doctor,

 I am in need of your help.
 I had torsion in the left testis; however, it cannot be treated within the time.
-Now, 12-15 days has already passed.
-The doctor has suggested for orchiectomy (removal of the left testis) and fixing of right testis.
-Is orchiectomy necessary?
-What are the other things I should consult?
-What are side effects?
-Is there any other alternative to this?
-If I did not get orchiectomy, will it cause any negative impact?
+Now, 12-15 days have already passed.
+The doctor has suggested orchiectomy (removal of the left testis) and fixation of the right testis.
+Let me know the following:

 Hi,